 Raw extracted data is mapped to a common skills taxonomy so synonyms, abbreviations, and regional variations all resolve to the same concept.
 “Java Developer” and “Java Engineer” point to the same node.
 “Data wrangling” links to “data cleansing.”
 Major taxonomies include ESCO (European Commission), O*NET (U.S. Department of Labor), and proprietary taxonomies built by individual vendors.

-This stage is why AI matching handles job-title inflation and non-standard titles better than keyword search.
-A "Growth Hacker" and a "Digital Marketing Manager" can share significant skill overlap that keyword filters would never catch.
+Job-title inflation and non-standard titles are where AI matching outperforms keyword search, because this stage handles them natively.
+A “Growth Hacker” and a “Digital Marketing Manager” can share significant skill overlap that keyword filters would never catch.

 Stage 3: Semantic Matching

-This is the core of what makes AI matching different.
+Semantic matching differs fundamentally from keyword filtering here - it’s the same technology driving semantic search in recruitment more broadly.
 Both the job description and the candidate profile are converted into numerical vectors (embeddings) that represent meaning.
 Two documents with similar meaning land close together in vector space, even when they use entirely different words.

-A candidate who describes their work as "architecting microservices for high-throughput payment systems" will match strongly against a job description asking for "senior backend engineer with distributed systems experience" - because the AI understands the semantic overlap, not just the vocabulary.
+A candidate who describes their work as “architecting microservices for high-throughput payment systems” will match strongly against a job description asking for “senior backend engineer with distributed systems experience.”
+That match is possible because the AI understands semantic overlap, not just vocabulary.

 Stage 4: Scoring and Ranking

 Each match factor - skills overlap, experience depth, education, industry relevance, career trajectory, company-size fit - receives a weight.
-The system produces a composite fit score and ranks all candidates from strongest to weakest.
-The weighting isn't static.
+The system produces a composite fit score and ranks all candidates in the talent pool from strongest to weakest.
+The weighting isn’t static.
 It varies by role type, seniority level, and what the hiring team has indicated matters most.

 This is where database scale makes a measurable difference.
-Pin scans 850M+ candidate profiles with 100% coverage in North America and Europe, which means the ranking algorithm is selecting from a genuinely comprehensive talent pool - not a subset that happens to be active on one platform.
+Pin scans 850M+ candidate profiles with 100% coverage in North America and Europe.
+That scope means the ranking algorithm selects from a genuinely complete talent pool - not a subset that happens to be active on one platform.

 Stage 5: Continuous Learning

-The system improves by tracking feedback: which recommended candidates get accepted by recruiters, which get rejected, who responds to outreach, and who ultimately gets hired.
-This feedback loop adjusts the weighting model for future searches.
-Over time, the system learns what "good fit" means for a specific team, industry, or role family.
+Feedback drives the improvement loop: which recommended candidates recruiters accept, which they reject, who responds to outreach, and who gets hired.
+Each accept or reject decision adjusts the weighting model for future searches.
+Over time, the system learns what “good fit” means for a specific team, industry, or role family.

-This learning loop is also why matching accuracy improves the more a team uses the tool.
+Accuracy improves the more a team uses the tool, precisely because of this learning loop.
 Early searches are good.
 Searches after several months of feedback data are significantly better.

-The chart above shows that matching-related tasks - screening and search automation - are already among the top AI applications in recruiting.
+Screening and search automation already rank among the top AI applications in recruiting, as the chart above confirms.
 And these numbers are growing fast: AI adoption in HR jumped from 26% to 43% in a single year.

 Why Does Traditional Candidate Matching Fall Short?